cdmackinnon/RMP-Dashboard/README.md

 <img src="/images/Individual University Departments.jpeg" alt="Individual University Departments" width="800"/>
 </div>

-- View the metrics of each department at a single university.
+- View the metrics of each department at a university.
 - Filter by the number of reviews a department has.
 - Select which metric to sort by (Quality, Difficulty, Percent of students who said they would retake the class)